adamparker75/Ref_Report/README.md

 [jQuery](https://jquery.com/) - Used with Materialize CSS to enable the collapsible accordion, and modal pop up.

-[Google Fonts](https://fonts.google.com/) - The application utilises the Lato font.
+[Google Fonts](https://fonts.google.com/) - The app utilises the Lato font.

-[Font Awesome](https://fontawesome.com/) - Used for the icons throughout the application.
+[Font Awesome](https://fontawesome.com/) - Used for the icons throughout the app.

 [Git](www.github.com) - Used for version control, and tracking changes in the repository.

-[Heroku](https://www.heroku.com/) - The platform used to deploy the application.
+[Heroku](https://www.heroku.com/) - The platform used to deploy the app.

 <div align="center">